 Having lived a life of racial tension thus far, James Baldwin decided to take a step back and move to Paris where he hoped to find enough distance to write about the racial issues in America.

 In 1957, Baldwin returned to the states to cover the Civil Rights movement, soon becoming a figurehead and spokesman during a crucial point in the social climate of mid-twentieth-century America.
-Baldwin’s work served as an important commentary in the backdrop of the Civil Rights Movement, he was one of the leading literary voices for the movement, standing alongside the likes of Martin Luther King and Malcolm X.
+Baldwin’s work served as an important commentary in the backdrop of the Civil Rights Movement, he was one of the leading literary voices for the movement, standing alongside the likes of Martin Luther King.

 ”I love America more than any country in this world, and, exactly for this reason, I insist on the right to criticize her perpetually.”